ibm-cloud-docs/cloud-native-journey/kubernetes-on-vpc/cloud-native-onboarding-9-ci-cd.md

 2. Select the **DevOps** tab.
 3. Click **Create a toolchain**.

-   Review the available toolchains.
-IBM provides pre-defined toolchains that you can use to deploy, test, and monitor Kubernetes-native apps or Helm charts.
+   Review the available toolchains. {{site.data.keyword.IBM_notm}} provides pre-defined toolchains that you can use to deploy, test, and monitor Kubernetes-native apps or Helm charts.
 You can expand each toolchain to find an overview of the tools that are set up for you and to find the scripts in GitHub that are used to configure the toolchain in your cluster.
 For more information about each toolchain, see [Toolchain templates](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_about#templates).
 If you know what tools you want to use, you can create your own toolchain.
    {: tip}

 4. Select the toolchain that you want to use and click **Create**.